Severe Thunderstorm Warning issued for Cheyenne, Rawlins, Sherman by NWS - News Break

 Severe Thunderstorm Warning issued for Cheyenne, Rawlins, Sherman by NWS

-Effective: 2021-05-26 10:30:00 CDT Expires: 2021-05-26 11:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cheyenne; Rawlins; Sherman A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 AM MDT/1115 AM CDT/ FOR EASTERN CHEYENNE...WESTERN RAWLINS AND NORTHEASTERN SHERMAN COUNTIES IN NORTHWESTERN KANSAS At 928 AM MDT/1028 AM CDT/, a severe thunderstorm was located 9 miles southeast of Bird City, or 19 miles north of Brewster, moving northeast at 35 mph.
-Another severe thunderstorm was located 12 miles north of Goodland.
+Effective: 2021-05-26 10:09:00 CDT Expires: 2021-05-26 11:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cheyenne; Rawlins; Sherman The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Eastern Cheyenne County in northwestern Kansas Western Rawlins County in northwestern Kansas Northeastern Sherman County in northwestern Kansas * Until 1015 AM MDT/1115 AM CDT/. * At 907 AM MDT/1007 AM CDT/, a severe thunderstorm was located 13 miles northwest of Brewster, moving northeast at 40 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
-SOURCE...Radar indicated.
+SOURCE...Trained weather spotters.
 At 907 AM MDT...half dollar size hail was reported 10 miles north northwest of Brewster.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Bird City, McDonald and Beardsley.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include McDonald.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov